xcherryio/xcherry/README.md

 The XDB SDKs/Samples require to run with the server by one of the below options:

-### Option 1: brew install
+### Option 1: use example docker-compose of xdb with a database
-TODO: brew install xdb binaries
+In this case you don't want to connect to your existing database:

+* `wget https://raw.githubusercontent.com/xdblab/xdb/main/docker-compose/docker-compose-postgres14-example.yaml && docker compose -f docker-compose-postgres14-example.yaml up -d`
+  * Will include a PostgresSQL database and some [sample tables](./extensions/postgres/schema/sample_tables.sql)

 ### Option 2: use docker-compose of xdb to connect with your own database